amianai/amianai/README.md

 - 👋 Hi, I’m @amianai, am i an ai?
-- 👀 I’m interested in a lot of things, lemme hang around before, thx <3
+- 👀 I’m interested in a lot of things
 - 🌱 I’m currently learning everything that concern UI/UX interface
 - 💞️ I’m looking to collaborate on i'm trying to figure it out
 - 📫 How to reach me marco.gaudah@gmail.com